 Efficiency is more than a buzzword this growing season.
 For many of you, it’s your mantra.
 When it comes to application, efficiency is about more than conserving inputs — it’s about product and natural resources stewardship.1 So make time to calibrate your spray equipment now and throughout the application season.

 You can’t afford to let weeds, bugs or disease steal yield.
 You can’t afford to waste money applying pesticides at rates too high or too low.
 Today’s low-use-rate pesticides require even greater precision.
 One or two nozzles slightly out of adjustment can significantly impact results across a field or your entire farm.
-Calibration is the only way to ensure proper application.Calibrate your spray equipment for efficiency’s sake.
-Via @Case_IH Click To Tweet
+Calibration is the only way to ensure proper application.[Tweet “Calibrate your spray equipment for efficiency’s sake.
+Via @Case_IH #BeReady “]

 Start by reviewing your operators manual.
 Most include the manufacturer’s recommended calibration procedures.
 Common calibration methods often are available through various sources, including the agricultural engineering department at your land-grant university.
 Colorado State University offers this detailed fact sheet.
-The Noble Research Institute offers the Ag Tools mobile app, a set of tools and utilities including several different sprayer calibration calculators.
-The app can be downloaded for free from the iTunes® App Store® or Google Play® store, depending on your operating system.
+The Samuel Roberts Noble Foundation built an online calibration calculator.
 Clemson University created Calibrate My Sprayer, a free mobile app that guides you through the calculations.
-It’s also available through the iTunes® App Store® or Google Play® store.
+It’s available through the iTunes® App Store® or Google Play® store, depending on your operating system.
 While you’re visiting your favorite app store, search and you’ll likely find more free and commercial sprayer calibration apps, along with other application-related tools.

 Here are some tips for calibration success: